Victories

 February 2023

-Fight CRC’s own, Theresa Maschke, and her husband Joe, a stage III colorectal cancer survivor testified before the New Jersey Assembly and Senate in support of the bill, helping it over the finish line!
+Catalyst grantees in New Jersey successfully passed legislation that required health insurers to cover colorectal cancer screenings recommended by the United States Preventive Services Task Force (USPSTF) and eliminate cost-sharing for required follow-up colonoscopies after an abnormal non-invasive screening test.
+Fight CRC advocate, Theresa Maschke, and her husband Joe, a stage III colorectal cancer survivor testified before the New Jersey Assembly and Senate in support of the bill, helping it over the finish line!

 December 2022

-Report language that Fight CRC drafted and advocated for was included in the FY23 federal funding bill.
-Nearly 200 advocates went to Capitol Hill to urge their members of Congress to support the language.
-It directs the National Cancer Institute (NCI) to develop a strategic plan that includes opportunities to advance progress against colorectal cancer with an emphasis on: (1) opportunities to develop more effective therapeutics; (2) rising rates in people under the age of 50, including rapidly increasing rates in the 20 to 39 year old age range; and (3) the persistent health disparities in prevalence, screening, and outcomes.
-The update should describe how NCI plans to play a role in addressing these challenges and what existing and future innovative research opportunities can be leveraged to advance progress.
+Fight CRC advocates successfully helped advance policy known as “report language” that directs the National Cancer Institute (NCI) to develop a strategic plan that includes opportunities to advance progress against colorectal cancer with an emphasis on: (1) opportunities to develop more effective therapeutics; (2) rising rates in people under the age of 50, including rapidly increasing rates in the 20 to 39 year old age range; and (3) the persistent health disparities in prevalence, screening, and outcomes.

 December 2022

-New York Governor Kathy Hochul signed into law a bill to help ensure colorectal cancer screening coverage for New Yorkers at average-risk starting at age 45, and ensure that state regulated insurance plans cover, with no cost-sharing, follow-up colonoscopies after an abnormal non-invasive stool test.
+Catalyst grantees in New York passed legislation to help ensure colorectal cancer screening coverage for New Yorkers at average-risk starting at age 45, and ensure that state regulated insurance plans cover, with no cost-sharing, follow-up colonoscopies after an abnormal non-invasive stool test.

 November 2022

-The Centers for Medicare and Medicaid Services (CMS) finalized the proposed rule to remove out-of-pocket costs for a necessary colonoscopy after a positive noninvasive screening test for Medicare beneficiaries.
-Additionally, the rule will lower the minimum age of colorectal cancer screening to 45, consistent with the American Cancer Society and the United States Preventive Services Task Force colorectal cancer screening recommendations.
-These changes will go into effect on January 1, 2023.
+After several years of consistent advocacy from Fight CRC and our partners, the Centers for Medicare and Medicaid Services (CMS) finalized a rule to remove out-of-pocket costs for a necessary colonoscopy after a positive noninvasive screening test for Medicare beneficiaries.
+Additionally, the rule lowers the minimum age of colorectal cancer screening to 45, consistent with the American Cancer Society and the United States Preventive Services Task Force colorectal cancer screening recommendations.

 November 2022